Landcruiser 200 Series Diesel V8 IHI Turbo Problems

-The RHS turbocharger due to its position is less likely to suffer this acute FOD than the LHS, but if one of the turbos (e.g. LHS) has to be replaced then it is recommended best practice to have both turbochargers replaced at the same time, but not entirely necessary.
+Due to its position, the RHS turbocharger is less likely to suffer this acute FOD than the LHS.
+However, if one of the turbos (e.g. LHS) has to be replaced, then it is recommended best practice to have both turbochargers replaced at the same time.
+But it is not entirely necessary, and often dependent on finances available.

 You will also find a more economical choice to remedy the Land Cruiser 200 Series V8 IHI turbo problems mentioned above.